wp-plugins/wp-live-chat-support/readme.txt

 * No advertising or links
 * No "Powered by" links on the live chat window
 * No monthly live chat subscriptions needed
+* Desktop Notifications when receiving new Live Chats

 = Pro Version Features =